Prerequisites

 For Resources, enter one or more resources to which the statement applies.
 The search field shows you available resources.
 Select the resources you want to add, or enter

 *to allow access to all resources.
-This example scopes the policy statement to the buckettest-bucketand all objects within it: After selecting the resources, they will appear in the Resources section:
+This example scopes the policy statement to the buckettest-bucketand all objects within it: After you select the resources, they appear in the Resources section:

 - Add another statement by clicking Add Statement, or click Submit to create the policy.